 The Department of Compliance and Enforcement (C&E) focuses on protecting the natural resources of Nisga'a Lands and the natural inheritance of the Nisga'a Nation.
 This is accomplished through enforcing the Nisga'a Fish and Wildlife Act, the Nisga'a Forest Act and/or the Nisga'a Offence Act, and through educating Nisga'a and non-Nisga'a recreational users of the Nass Wildlife Area.
-C&E provides public education presentations on how to prevent human/ wildlife conflict, how to be safe around aggressive animals, and how to co-exist with wildlife in Nisga'a villages.
+C&E provides public education presentations on how to prevent human/ wildlife conflict, how to be safe around aggressive animals, and how to coexist with wildlife in Nisga'a Villages.
 C&E strives to educate hunters/anglers regarding the regulations and expectations of all users in the Nass Wildlife Area while maintaining a positive relationship with the public.

 C&E officers patrol the Nass Wildlife Area by vehicle, ATV, snowmobile, riverboat, ocean patrol boat, foot patrol, and helicopter.
 C&E officers will often join forces with the British Columbia Conservation Officer Service (BCCOS), the Department of Fisheries and Oceans (DFO), the Lisims/Nass Valley RCMP, and other governing agencies including the Compliance and Enforcement division of British Columbia's Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+C&E responds to incidents of wounded or deceased wildlife.
+The department operates on a five-season basis: the Fishing, Hunting, Oolichan, Bear, and Mushroom seasons.

-During the reporting period, for the first time in the history of the Nisga'a Nation, the Nisga'a Fish and Wildlife office had to close the Nisga'a fishery for food fishing for two weeks due to conservation concerns.
-C&E actively engaged with concerned citizens and, through public education and a focus on ensuring fish are available for future generations, successfully solved most issues as they arose.
-In addition, C&E purchased a bear trap for safe removal and relocation of bears from public areas.
+During the reporting period, C&E actively engaged with concerned citizens and, through public education and a focus on ensuring fish are available for future generations, successfully solved most issues as they arose.
+In addition, C&E purchased one black bear trap and one grizzly bear trap for safe removal and relocation of bears from public areas.